WodaMineralna/S25-React-Query-Tanstack-Query-Handling-HTTP-Requests-With-Ease/README.md

 This project covers
 - Data fetching and caching with React Query (Tanstack Query)
 - Loading, error and background refresh

-Project type
+# Project type
-- Based on a guided project
+Implemented as part of a guided course project, with additional features and customizations added independently.

 ## Tech Stack
 - React
 - JavaScript (ES6+)
 - Build tool - Vite
-- React Query
+- React Query (Tanstack Query)
 ## How to Run

 ```bash